Venezuela's Chavez says tests show him in good health

 He did not comment on whether he would need more treatment or if he planned to return to Cuba, where he has received the bulk of his medical treatment over the past year.

+Chavez has steadily increased his public appearances after weeks of keeping a low profile and communicating mostly via Twitter or phone calls to state television as he recovered from grueling radiotherapy.

-His health is the subject of endless speculation by Venezuelans, many of whom believe his self-styled revolution would struggle to survive in its current form without his charismatic leadership.
+But this has done little to quell constant speculation about his health among Venezuelans, m any of whom believe his self-styled revolution would struggle to survive in its current form without his charismatic leadership.

-On Monday, he will lead what is set to be his biggest rally since he announced his cancer diagnosis almost a year ago, at which time he is expected to officially register his re-election bid with the country's electoral authorities.
+On Monday, he will officially register his candidacy amid a rally of supporters that is likely to be his biggest since he announced his cancer diagnosis almost a year ago.

 Both sides will be closely watching him for signs of how strongly he will be able to campaign for the upcoming vote.